-The most recent list of providers and suppliers is available on our website at myUHCMedicare.com.
+The most recent list of providers and suppliers is available on our website at myuhc.com/ communityplan.

 If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Customer Service.
 Requests for hard copy Provider Directories will be mailed to you within three business days.